centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Gethostgroup

-To view the hostgroups that are tied to a host, use the **GETHOSTGROUP** action:
+To view the hostgroups that are linked to a host, use the **GETHOSTGROUP** action:

 ``` shell
 centreon -u admin -p 'centreon' -o HOST -a gethostgroup -v "Centreon-Server"